-What does Waiting for the Worms mean?
+What do you think Waiting for the Worms means?

 Pink Floyd: Waiting for the Worms Meaning